HacKanCuBa/blake2signer/docs/docs/examples.md

 There are three [encoders provided by this package](details.md#encoders-serializers-and-compressors): a [Base64 URL safe encoder](encoders.md#blake2signer.encoders.B64URLEncoder) (default), a [Base 32 encoder](encoders.md#blake2signer.encoders.B32Encoder) and a [Base 16/Hex encoder](encoders.md#blake2signer.encoders.HexEncoder).

-!!! info "This can be done in every signer since v2.0.0"
+!!! info "This can be done in every signer from v2.0.0"

 === "Source"